oknozor/toml-bombadil/README.md

 ## Contributing

 Found a bug, have a suggestion for a new feature ?
-Please submit an [issue](https://github.com/oknozor/toml-bombadil/issues).
+Please read the [contribution guideline](CONTRIBUTING.md) and submit an [issue](https://github.com/oknozor/toml-bombadil/issues).

 ## License